-Canine Cognitive Dysfunction: Signs of Dementia In Dogs Who has experienced the dog or cat wanting to go outside, come back in repeat, multiple times, before?
-Whilst we all might laugh at memes such as this one, it often means that your pet may be suffering from canine cognitive dysfunction or dementia, which isn't [...]
+Dementia In Dogs - Canine Cognitive Dysfunction: Signs, Treatment & Prevention Who has experienced the dog or cat wanting to go outside, come back in repeat, multiple times, before?
+This could well be a sign of dementia in your dog.
+Whilst we all might laugh at memes such as this one, it often means [...]

 What Is Megaoesophagus - Is My Dog At Risk?
 Megaoesophagus is a rare and incurable disease that occurs when there is a loss of tone and motility of the oesophagus (food pipe).
 Animals affected by megaoesophagus have trouble eating and often struggle with regurgitation.
 Many animals struggle to maintain weight and suffer from aspiration [...]